 Cancellation Policy for Children’s classes

-Class will be cancelled if there are less than 3 students in attendance.
-If class is cancelled we will call the parents and hopefully find a make-up option.
+Class may be cancelled at the program director’s discretion if there are less than 3 students in attendance.
+If class is cancelled, we will call the parents and hopefully find a make-up option.
 To avoid this occurrence, we ask families to inform us if they will not be attending.

 Student Assessment & Placement Policy

 We are committed to continuously evaluating our students throughout the year and we will suggest a change in classes whenever appropriate.

 A MESSAGE FOR DANCERS INTERESTED IN POINTE

 To be considered for pointe class a student must be in a minimum of three ballet technique classes per week.
 The minimum age for consideration is eleven years old.
 Eight through twelve-year-olds are encouraged to take a minimum of two ballet classes per week to prepare for pointe.
 Flexibility and strength in the feet and ankles are necessary as is an intermediate level of ballet technique.
 The Director, with consultation from the ballet faculty, will invite dancers Pointe class when appropriate.

 Volunteering is a wonderful way to be a part of your child’s programs, and as a non-profit organization we rely on parent volunteers to help make our performances possible!
 It’s also a great way to get to know other families and staff members at NDI New Mexico.
 We primarily invite volunteers during performance times.
 We seek volunteers in the areas of ushering, box office, merchandise sales, parking and backstage assistance.
 Throughout the year we may need extra hands for costume sewing or data entry.
 If you are interested in volunteering, please see the front office.
 We hope you’ll join us!

 Rules & Regulations

 Theft, vandalism, violence, foul language, bullying, drug or alcohol use or other harmful or inappropriate touch or behavior is grounds for dismissal from the program.